 - For fields like I/O or Clinical, a PhD is usually only required if you want to pursue a research career.
 For industry/corporate jobs, a Master’s is usually good enough.

 - Read the following links for more information about the “costs” of doing a PhD

 Masters (coursework/research) vs PhD

-- A coursework Masters is kind of like a higher level undergrad.
-Basically you are taking more difficult modules (e.g. level 5000 modules in NUS).
+- A coursework Masters is like a higher level undergrad.
+Basically, you are taking more difficult modules (e.g. level 5000 modules in NUS).